 Straight off the catwalk, direct from Versace’s 2018 Tribute Collection – which brought the original supermodels together in homage to the late designer - is a reinterpretation of the Marilyn Monroe Pop Art dress worn by Naomi Campbell in 1991.

-Also featuring are seven Alexander McQueen outfits, including the golden feathered frockcoat from his final Angels and Demons Autumn/Winter 2010 Collection, and two previously unseen looks by Sarah Burton, creative director, the designer of the Duchess of Cambridge’s wedding dress.
+Also featuring are seven Alexander McQueen outfits, one hourglass coat constructed out of hand-painted gold feathers with an exploded collar framing the face was inspired by Byzantine empresses and Old Master painting and more recent, rarely seen works by Creative Director Sarah Burton.
 Only Moore, as in-house photographer, was invited to photograph McQueen’s last intimate show after his death, recalling how “. . . the music alone was enough to make me cry.”